 Equal terms should shape the university as a workplace, and as an educational and research environment.
-Uniarts will work actively, inclusively and preventively to protect students’ and employees’ various experiences, conditions and living conditions, as this promotes the further development of the university and the development of society at large.
+SKH will work actively, inclusively and preventively to protect students' and employees' various experiences, conditions and living conditions, as this promotes the further development of the university and the development of society at large.

-Uniarts will be an attractive place to study and work, with a culture based on respect, equal treatment, opportunities for involvement and participation with a well defined organisation with clear decision-making processes, strong student and staff influence and good leadership.
+SKH will be an attractive place to study and work, with a culture based on respect, equal treatment, opportunities for involvement and participation with a well defined organisation with clear decision-making processes, strong student and staff influence and good leadership.
 The university will therefore work continually to improve knowledge regarding equality issues, norm-criticism and equal treatment at the university for employees, students and applicants.

-2 Uniarts prefers the terms functional variation, norm-breaking functionality or norm-breaking functional variation rather than disability.
+2 SKH prefers the terms functional variation, norm-breaking functionality or norm-breaking functional variation rather than disability.
 These terms describe a person’s physical, mental or cognitive function and are used instead of "disability", except in cases where reference is being made to the Discrimination Act.

 Read more at Diskrimineringsombudsmannens website